State Legislature

 Presiding Officers — Speaker and Chairman

-Vidhan Sabha: the Speaker is the presiding officer, elected from among members (Art 178).
+The Speaker presides over the Vidhan Sabha, elected from among members (Art 178).
 The Deputy Speaker substitutes when the Speaker is absent.
-Powers mirror those of the Lok Sabha Speaker: maintaining order, deciding points of order, certifying Money Bills, deciding anti-defection cases under the Tenth Schedule, and casting vote in case of a tie.
-The Speaker can be removed by a resolution passed by a majority of all then-members of the VS (effective majority) after 14 days' notice.
-The Speaker continues in office after dissolution until the new VS meets.
+The Speaker's powers mirror the LS Speaker: maintaining order, deciding points of order, certifying Money Bills, deciding anti-defection cases under the Tenth Schedule, and casting vote in ties.
+Removal requires a resolution passed by a majority of all then-members (effective majority) after 14 days' notice.
+The Speaker continues after dissolution until the new VS meets.
 By convention, the Speaker severs party ties and the Deputy Speaker comes from the opposition.
-Vidhan Parishad: the Chairman is the presiding officer, elected from among members.
+The Chairman presides over the VP, elected from among members.
 The Deputy Chairman substitutes.
-Their roles mirror the RS Chairman and Deputy Chairman.
-The Chairman can be removed by a resolution passed by a majority of all then-members of the VP (effective majority) after 14 days' notice.
-Key distinction: the Speaker has broader powers than the Chairman — the Speaker decides whether a bill is a Money Bill (decision is final), and the Speaker presides in case of a joint sitting (though joint sittings don't exist at the state level).
+Removal follows the same effective majority procedure after 14 days' notice.
+Key distinction: the Speaker certifies Money Bills (decision is final) and would preside over joint sittings (though joint sittings do not exist at the state level).
 In Kihoto Hollohan v.
-Zachillhu (1992), the SC upheld the Speaker's role in deciding anti-defection cases but made the decision subject to judicial review.
+Zachillhu (1992), the SC upheld the Speaker's anti-defection role but subjected the decision to judicial review.
+The "effective majority" removal threshold and the Money Bill certification finality are common exam points.

 Legislative Process at the State Level

-Ordinary Bills can be introduced in either House (in bicameral states).
-If the two Houses disagree, there is NO provision for a joint sitting at the state level (unlike Art 108 for Parliament).
-The mechanism for resolving deadlock: if the VP rejects or does not pass a bill sent by the VS, the VS can pass it again and send it to the VP; if the VP again rejects or fails to act within one month (for ordinary bills, 3 months for a bill pending at first transmission), the bill is deemed to have been passed by both Houses in the form in which it was last passed by the VS. This means the Vidhan Sabha always prevails — the VP can delay but cannot permanently block legislation.
-For bills originating in the VP: if the VS rejects it, the bill is dead (VS has absolute veto over VP-initiated bills).
-Money Bills (Art 198-199): can only be introduced in the Vidhan Sabha with the Governor's prior recommendation.
-The VP can suggest amendments within 14 days; the VS may or may not accept them.
-The Speaker certifies a Money Bill — this certification is final.
-The Governor's options on bills (Art 200): assent, withhold assent, return for reconsideration (not Money Bills), or reserve for the President's consideration (Art 200-201).
-If returned and re-passed by the state legislature, the Governor must give assent.
+Ordinary Bills can originate in either House in bicameral states.
+There is NO joint sitting provision at the state level.
+The deadlock mechanism: if the VP rejects or fails to pass a VS-sent bill, the VS passes it again; if the VP again rejects or fails to act within one month (3 months for first-time bills), the bill is deemed passed in the VS's version.
+The VS always prevails.
+VP-originated bills that the VS rejects are dead permanently.
+Money Bills (Art 198-199) can only originate in the VS with the Governor's prior recommendation.
+The VP can suggest amendments within 14 days; the VS may accept or reject them.
+The Speaker certifies Money Bills, and this certification is final.
+Governor's options on bills (Art 200): assent, withhold assent, return for reconsideration (not Money Bills), or reserve for the President (Art 200-201).
+If returned and re-passed, the Governor must give assent.
+The absence of joint sitting (VS always prevails), the VP's 14-day window on Money Bills, and the Governor's reservation power are key comparison points with Parliament.

 Sessions, Quorum, and Procedures

-Article 174 provides that the Governor shall summon each House from time to time; the gap between the last sitting of one session and the first sitting of the next session cannot exceed 6 months.
-The Governor can prorogue the House and dissolve the Vidhan Sabha (the VP cannot be dissolved — it is permanent).
-Quorum (Art 189): 10 members or 1/10 of the total membership of the House, whichever is greater.
-This differs from Parliament where the quorum is simply 1/10.
-Voting is by simple majority of members present and voting unless the Constitution specifically requires otherwise.
-The Presiding Officer does not vote in the first instance but has a casting vote in case of a tie (Art 189(1)).
-State legislatures have their own Rules of Procedure — largely modelled on Parliament's rules but with state-specific variations.
-Question Hour, Zero Hour, and parliamentary devices (adjournment motion, calling attention motion, cut motions) operate at the state level as well, though the terminology and procedures may differ slightly across states.
-State legislatures also have committee systems — committee on public accounts, committee on estimates, committee on public undertakings, and subject committees — that function similarly to their parliamentary counterparts.
+Art 174 requires the Governor to summon each House; the gap between sessions cannot exceed 6 months.
+The Governor can prorogue the House and dissolve the VS (the VP cannot be dissolved).
+Quorum (Art 189): 10 members or 1/10 of total membership, whichever is greater.
+This differs from Parliament, where quorum is simply 1/10.
+Voting requires a simple majority of members present and voting unless the Constitution specifies otherwise.
+The Presiding Officer does not vote initially but has a casting vote in ties (Art 189(1)).
+State legislatures maintain their own Rules of Procedure, largely modelled on Parliament.
+Question Hour, Zero Hour, adjournment motions, calling attention motions, and cut motions operate similarly, with terminology varying across states.
+The committee system (PAC, Estimates Committee, Public Undertakings Committee, subject committees) functions parallel to Parliament's.
+The quorum difference (10 or 1/10, whichever is greater, vs Parliament's flat 1/10) is a frequently tested comparison.

 Financial Powers and Budget Process